fsackur/GlueCode/notes.md

 Design patterns
 https://en.wikipedia.org/wiki/Software_design_pattern

-I am working on a pet project that I want to have general applicability to service providers, including my own employer.
+I am working on a pet project that I want to have general applicability to service providers, including Rackspace.
 All these guys will have a configuration management database.
 At my last firm, we had commercial products called Kaseya and N-able.
 Both of these are apps that also allow remote access for helpdesk, runbooks, monitoring and a bunch of other stuff.
 But at the core is a database that holds all the hostnames, IP addresses, OS versions and a bunch of other information about each endpoint under support.
 Rackspace has a few of these as CMDBs well.
 Obviously every single CMDB has a different interface!
 So if I am writing a tool with general applicability, how to handle that?

 All of these things will have some information in common.